 Underlying investments are valued at the closing prices reported on the active market on which the individual securities are traded.
 Included in the portfolios are securities that are not actively or frequently traded, and for which public information can be minimal or not available.
-When market quotations are not readily available, portfolio securities are valued at their net asset value as determined in good faith under procedures established by and under the general supervision of the trustee or the investment manager.
+Partnerships are valued using significant unobservable inputs as determined in good faith under procedures established by and under the general supervision of the trustee or the investment manager.